arch8s/spring-2022/README.md

 <br />

-Hi there! 👋 We are team Arch🎱s and we are glad to present our solution to the announced Kata!
+Hi there! 👋 We are team <abbr title="Archistratigs">Arch🎱s</abbr> and we are glad to present our solution to the announced Kata!

 <br/>